Hamza-saleem-pro/TIC-TAC-TOE-GAME/README.md

-# TIC-TAC-TOE-GAME
-A fully responsive 2 players game named tic tac toe if any of the pair matches its 3 (X or O) in any direction it wins.

 # 🎮 Tic Tac Toe - Android App

 A simple 2-player Tic Tac Toe game built using **Java** in **Android Studio**.
 This project is ideal for beginners learning the fundamentals of Android development, layout design, and activity management.